Château of Vauvenargues: Picasso's chateau

 The bedroom of Jacqueline has a simple bed in the defiant yellow and red colours of the Catalan flag.
 There is a swirling red and black carpet, designed by Picasso himself and taking up a theme familiar from his lino cuts.
 The walls of her bedroom were left in a partially painted state, as Picasso wished to live in the chateau as he found it.
 One wall of the adjacent bathroom has a bucolic frieze painted by Picasso into the plaster, a large scale version of his many bacchanalian scenes, with a faun playing on pipes amid greenery.
 Green garden furniture was later added by Jacqueline.

 In fact Picasso only occupied the chateau for a relatively short period between January 1959 and 1962, with several interruptions.
 Nevertheless, all the works of art he produced there bear the indelible marks of Vauvenargues, one of the high points of his career.
-Among the different themes, he painted various portraits of Jacqueline, jokingly styled Jaqueline de Vauvenargues, often with infant figures — the children they would never have; a series of bacchanalian scenes, many of them in lino cuts, with fauns and centaurs, rekindling themes from an earlier period when he lived with Françoise Gilot in Antibes; and a series of paintings and drawings based on his own reworking of Déjeuner sur l'herbe by Manet.
+Among the different themes, he painted various portraits of Jacqueline, jokingly styled Jaqueline de Vauvenargues, often with infant figures — the children they would never have; a series of bacchanalian scenes, many of them in lino cuts, with fauns and centaurs, rekindling themes from an earlier period when he lived with Françoise Gilot in Antibes; and a series of paintings and drawings based on his own reworking of Déjeuner sur l'herbe by Édouard Manet.

 During this period Picasso acquired the mas (farmhouse) of Notre-Dame-de-Vie at Mougins, where he moved permanently in June 1961.
 He came back from time to time to Vauvenargues, but had to stop following a serious operation in 1965.
 After that Vauvenargues became a stopping-off point for Picasso on his way to corridas in Arles or Nîmes.